ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 8. If you're satisfied, click **Save and continue**.

-Your new block storage allocation is available in a few minutes.
+Your new Block Storage allocation is available in a few minutes.

-## Expand block storage volumes from the CLI
+## Expand Block Storage volumes from the CLI
 {: #expand-vpc-volumes-cli}
 {: cli}